 Preparing Yourself for Winter and for Winter Driving

 Harsh weather conditions aren’t pretty in any season.
-There are serious concerns to consider and there is nothing worse than being sick.
-Taking care of yourself is a must even if the weather has not hit 40 degrees below zero.
-What should you do to prepare for this weather and for driving in it?
+There are serious concerns, and nothing is worse than being sick.
+Taking care of yourself is necessary even if the weather has not hit 40 degrees below zero.
+How should you prepare for this weather and for driving in it?

 - Watch the news and weather forecasts – There is a lot that differentiates a good, responsible driver from someone who isn’t.
-Watching the news and keeping yourself updated with the road conditions prior to driving can keep you safe and those who are around you.
+Watching the news and updating yourself with the road conditions before driving can keep you and those around you safe.

 More details about preparing yourself…

-- Get out only when necessary and stay indoors if you can, especially if there is a storm. – If it is a party that you can avoid, now may be a good time to do so.
+- Get out only when necessary and stay indoors, especially in a storm. – If it is a party you can avoid, now may be a good time.
 If it is a doctor’s appointment that you can’t miss, go ahead and drive.
 Weigh the dangers before you start your engine.

 - Use the buddy system – No, this is not just for kids but for adults too.
-Having someone with you to keep you company, especially for longer distances would really help keep you alert.
-If you cannot avoid going on your own, inform people of your whereabouts in case of an emergency.
+Having someone with you to keep you company, especially for longer distances, would help keep you alert.
+If you cannot avoid going alone, inform people of your whereabouts in case of an emergency.

 - Do not overexert yourself – Your body is working hard to pump blood to your heart and to keep your body warm during this weather.
 Putting additional stress on your body may lead to overexertion and heart attack.